 National selection procedures – transmission of a list of three candidates

 When selecting their three candidates, states should ensure that their national procedure is fair and transparent, for example by issuing public and open calls for candidates.
 All candidates must have appropriate legal qualifications and experience and must have an active knowledge of either English or French – the languages in which Court judgments are drafted – and at least a passive knowledge of the other language.

-To ensure gender-balance on the Court, states are also asked to put forward at least one candidate from "the under-represented sex" unless exceptional circumstances exist which permit them not to do so.
-As a result, about 40 per cent of the judges on today's Court are women, a record unrivalled among international courts.
+To ensure gender-balance on the Court, states are also asked to put forward at least one candidate from “the under-represented sex” unless exceptional circumstances exist which permit them not to do so.
+As a result, around a third of the judges on today’s Court are women.

 To help ensure candidates are fully qualified, an international panel of Council of Europe experts offers governments confidential advice on potential candidates before the final list of three is sent to the Assembly.